Frequently Asked Questions

 NC State Day of Giving is an annual, daylong fundraising event that typically takes place in March.
-For 24 hours, the Wolfpack comes together to help NC State achieve more: creating greater opportunities, providing broader educational access, fostering bolder visions and conducting more innovative research.
-Funds raised will help us meet students’ most urgent needs, increase scholarships to keep education accessible to people from every financial background, invest in inclusion efforts and strengthen the infrastructure that supports our leading-edge research.
+For 24 hours, the Wolfpack comes together for #GivingPack and achieving more: greater opportunities, broader educational access, bolder visions and more innovative research.
+Our donors make their mark on what they care about most, like helping meet students’ most urgent needs, increasing scholarships to keep education affordable for people from every financial background, cultivating community and strengthening the infrastructure that supports our leading-edge research.
 The collaborative aspect of NC State Day of Giving shows how much we can achieve together.

 Many gifts made on Day of Giving — along with the bonuses earned by colleges and programs through challenges and leaderboards — support funds that will go to work immediately.
-That’s why holding this annual effort makes such a difference: NC State Day of Giving helps us better plan and allocate resources for the very next academic year, allowing us to support our students when they need it most.
+That’s why holding this annual effort makes such a difference: NC State Day of Giving helps us better plan and direct resources for the very next academic year.
 And your gift doesn’t just provide financial support; it encourages our students by showing them that the Wolfpack keeps investing and believing in them, every step of the way.

 Every gift makes a difference, no matter which college, unit or other area of NC State you support.
-If you’d like to give to our most critical priorities, you can direct your gift to:
+If you want to make your mark on our most critical priorities, you can direct your gift to:

-• The University’s Greatest Needs Fund, which gives Chancellor Woodson the flexibility to respond to emerging challenges as they arise.
+• The University’s Greatest Needs Fund, which gives Chancellor Kevin Howell the flexibility to respond to emerging challenges as they arise.

-• The Extraordinary Opportunity Scholarship Initiative, which provides need-based scholarships, particularly for first-generation students, those from rural areas and those from groups otherwise underrepresented in higher education.
-Day of Giving support in particular has helped 150 students benefit from these scholarships.
+• The Extraordinary Opportunity Scholarship Initiative, which provides need-based scholarships with a focus on first-generation students, those from rural areas and those from groups otherwise underrepresented in higher education.
+Day of Giving support in particular has helped more than 500 students benefit from these scholarships.

 • The Student Emergency Fund, which provides immediate assistance in the form of microgrants to students facing unexpected financial challenges.